W427697/Discord-/docs/migration-guide.md

 ### `*.stories.mdx` to MDX+CSF

-Storybook now requires that MDX pages now reference stories written in CSF, rather than the previous .stories.mdx hybrid approach.
+Storybook now requires that MDX pages reference stories written in CSF, rather than the previous .stories.mdx hybrid approach.
 You can automatically convert your files using the following codemod (make sure to update the glob to fit your files):

 ```sh
 npx storybook@latest migrate mdx-to-csf --glob "src/**/*.stories.mdx"